 Amusing Injuries: Dana Carvey's "Massive Headwound Harry" (which went straight into Nausea Fuel when a dog was shown chewing off the head wound prosthetic on Carvey's head) and the recurring sketch, "Appalachian Emergency Room" (where rednecks come into a backwoods doctor's office and tell the receptionist how they got injured).

-The Announcer: Don Pardo, who announced the first season back in 1975 and is still holding the job well into his nineties.
-Nowadays, his announcements are prerecorded from his home.
+The Announcer: Don Pardo, who announced the first season back in 1975 and had been holding the job well into his nineties.
+Up till recently, his announcements had been prerecorded from his home.
 (Don passed away on August 18, 2014 at his home in Tucson, Arizona.
 He was 96 years old)

 For Season 7, Pardo was replaced by Mel Brandt, reportedly at the insistence of Michael O'Donoghue, who'd been re-hired as a writer/producer for the show by incoming producer Dick Ebersol.
 By the end of the season, O'Donoghue had been fired, and Pardo was brought back.
 For the December 1981 episodes hosted by Tim Curry and Bill Murray, however, Brandt was replaced with Bill Hanrahan.